powercodeacademy/phrg-local-development-env-setup/README.md

 Install Java Next, we’ll want to install the latest version of the Java Development Kit.
 To get that, head on over to the [download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and select the Java SE Development Kit for Mac OSX and install it.

-## Step 16 - (Optional) Turn up your key repeat.
+## Step 16 - Faster cursor navigation

+(Optional) Turn up your key repeat.
 Open `System Preferences` by clicking the apple icon in the top left corner of your screen and selecting `System Preferences`.
 Then Click `Keyboard` and make sure both `Key Repeat` and `Delay Until Repeat` are turned up all the way.
 This will allow you to move your cursor through text much faster.
 This is very useful working in a command line interface.